santiment/san-sdk/R-graphql/README.md

 ### Getting Apikey

+Apikey is optional but without it for some metrics data may be limited to the interval: [3 months ago, 1 day ago].

 To obtain an api key you should [log in to sanbase](https://sanbase-low.santiment.net/login) and go to the `account` page - [https://sanbase-low.santiment.net/account](https://sanbase-low.santiment.net/account).
 There is an `API Keys` section and a `Generate new api key` button.

 #### Install `ghql` graphql client https://github.com/ropensci/ghql